SharezoneApp/sharezone-app/CONTRIBUTING.md

 We added some files of the `.vscode` folder to this repository.
 This ensures that all VS Code users have the same VS Code settings (like formatting, launch configurations, etc.) for this repository.

 ### Flutter
-Our client uses the [Flutter](https://flutter.dev) framework.
+Our Sharezone app uses the [Flutter](https://flutter.dev) framework.
 In order to run tests, compile the app, etc. you need to setup Flutter.

 Please follow the official documentation: [Install Flutter](https://docs.flutter.dev/get-started/install)